Rik-Banerjee/longest-palindrome-in-string/README.md

-# longest-palindrome-in-string
-My solution to an interesting coding problem i found online.

-# Problem: Find the largest palindrome inside of a String
+# Problem: Find the largest palindrome in a string

+This is an interesting problem I found online.
+Here is my solution.